-SNMPc includes a copy of the Air Messenger Pro paging application.
-This software is required if you want SNMPc to page you when an event occurs.
-Air Messenger Pro is not installed as part of the regular SNMPc installation.
+SNMPc Enterprise includes a copy of the Air Messenger Pro paging application.
+This software is required if you want SNMPc Enterprise to page you when an event occurs.
+Air Messenger Pro is not installed as part of the regular SNMPc Enterprise installation.

 To install the Air Messenger Pro paging application, use the Windows Start/Programs/SNMPc Network Manager/Install Air Messenger Pro menu.
+In Windows 8, use the Search charm to bring up the application list, then use the Install Air Messenger Pro icon under the SNMPc Network Manager section.
 Follow the installation instructions.

-After you have installed Air Messenger Pro you can configure SNMPc to notify your pager when an event occurs.
+After you have installed Air Messenger Pro you can configure SNMPc Enterprise to notify your pager when an event occurs.
 Please refer to the Emailing or Paging the Administrator on an Event section in this guide for further instructions.

-Starting the SNMPc Server and Local Console
+Starting the SNMPc Enterprise Server and Local Console

-To control SNMPc tasks, you must be logged on to Windows with Administrator permission.
+To control SNMPc Enterprise tasks, you must be logged on to Windows with Administrator permission.

-After installation of the SNMPc Server component, you will be asked to reboot the Windows system.
+After installation of the SNMPc Enterprise Server component, you will be asked to reboot the Windows system.

-When the system has rebooted and you logon to Windows, the SNMPc Server and Console applications will be automatically started and you will be automatically logged on.
+When the system has rebooted and you logon to Windows, the SNMPc Enterprise Server and Console applications will be automatically started and you will be automatically logged on.